Charles Knight (cardiologist): Other roles

 He was associate editor of the journal Heart until 2014, and chair of the London Cardiology Speciality Training Committee.
 He was a member of the Royal College of Physicians Cardiology Speciality Advisory Committee.
 From 2008 to 2011 he served as honorary secretary of the British Cardiovascular Society, where he had also been a member of its training committee.

 He is a trustee of Barts Heritage, Fellow of the Royal College of Physicians, and is an honorary professor at the William Harvey Research Institute at Queen Mary University of London.
-Knight works at the private King Edward VII's Hospital.

 Awards

 In July 2020, he received the Freedom of the City of London for his work during the COVID-19 pandemic.
 In October 2020, he was awarded an OBE for services to the NHS and people with heart disease.

 Selected publications

 He has published over 100 research papers.